-\( \newcommand{\bm}[1]{\boldsymbol{#1}} \newcommand{\textm}[1]{\textsf{#1}} \def\T{{\mkern-2mu\raise-1mu\mathsf{T}}} \newcommand{\R}{\mathbb{R}} % real numbers \newcommand{\E}{{\rm I\kern-.2em E}} \newcommand{\w}{\bm{w}} % bold w \newcommand{\bmu}{\bm{\mu}} % bold mu \newcommand{\bSigma}{\bm{\Sigma}} % bold mu \newcommand{\bigO}{O} %\mathcal{O} \renewcommand{\d}[1]{\operatorname{d}\!{#1}} \)
+\( \newcommand{\bm}[1]{\boldsymbol{#1}} \newcommand{\textm}[1]{\textsf{#1}} \newcommand{\textnormal}[1]{\textsf{#1}} \def\T{{\mkern-2mu\raise-1mu\mathsf{T}}} \newcommand{\R}{\mathbb{R}} % real numbers \newcommand{\E}{{\rm I\kern-.2em E}} \newcommand{\w}{\bm{w}} % bold w \newcommand{\bmu}{\bm{\mu}} % bold mu \newcommand{\bSigma}{\bm{\Sigma}} % bold mu \newcommand{\bigO}{O} %\mathcal{O} \renewcommand{\d}[1]{\operatorname{d}\!{#1}} \)

-13.5 Automatic sparsity control
+13.5 Automatic Sparsity Control

 The sparse index tracking formulation in (13.9) includes the regularization term \(\lambda \|\w\|_0\) in the objective, where \(\lambda\) is a hyper-parameter to be chosen in order to get the desired level of sparsity.
-Alternatively, it can be formulated by moving the sparsity term to the constraints as \(\|\w\|_0 \le k\) with \(k\) denoting the desired level of sparsity.
-Either way, by properly adjusting the sparsity hyper-parameter, \(\lambda\) or \(k\), different points on the error versus sparsity trade-off curves in Figures 13.913.10 can be achieved.
+Alternatively, it can be formulated by moving the sparsity term to the constraints as \(\|\w\|_0 \le k\), with \(k\) denoting the desired level of sparsity.
+Either way, by properly adjusting the sparsity hyper-parameter, \(\lambda\) or \(k\), different points on the error vs. sparsity trade-off curves in Figures 13.913.10 can be achieved.

-In practice, however, the goal is to choose a proper operating point on the error versus sparsity trade-off curve, preferably without having to compute the whole trade-off curve.
+In practice, however, the goal is to choose a proper operating point on the error vs. sparsity trade-off curve, preferably without having to compute the whole trade-off curve.
 Is there a convenient way to tune the sparsity hyper-parameter to get a proper operating point in the trade-off curve?

-13.5.1 False discovery rate (FDR)
+13.5.1 False Discovery Rate (FDR)

-To properly answer the question on how to choose the operating point on the trade-off curve, we need to introduce some concepts from statistics and hypothesis testing.
+To properly answer the question of how to choose the operating point on the trade-off curve, we need to introduce some concepts from statistics and hypothesis testing.
 In particular, a key quantity when deciding whether to use a variable or not in a regression problem is the false discovery rate (FDR), which refers to the probability of wrongly including a variable.

 In some applications, such as genomics, including the wrong variables can be catastrophic as it implies that some gene is incorrectly associated with some medical condition.
 In finance, for example, hundreds of papers have been written attempting to discover factors that explain the cross-section of expected returns, but are these results false?
 Apparently so.
 Based on a hypothesis testing analysis of empirical tests since 1967, it seems that most claimed research findings in financial economics are likely false (C. R. Harvey et al., 2016).

-13.5.2 FDR for index tracking
+13.5.2 FDR for Index Tracking

 In the context of sparse index tracking, instead of selecting the sparsity level through trial and error, a more robust approach would be to precisely control the FDR.
 However, the interpretation of FDR is slightly different in this case because, strictly speaking, all the assets in the definition of an index are valid variables to be selected.
 Nevertheless, once an asset has been selected, it is typically the case that many other assets become redundant because they are highly correlated with that selected asset.
 In this sense we can say that selecting these irrelevant assets would be a “false discovery” and it is to be avoided.

-13.5.3 Numerical experiments
+13.5.3 Numerical Experiments

 Figure 13.12 shows the tracking error over time in terms of the plain returns (13.5) and cumulative returns (13.8), as well as the cardinality of the portfolios over time.
 As can be seen, the formulation in (13.9) is very sensitive to the choice of the parameter \(\lambda\), producing very different results in terms of tracking error and cardinality.
 On the other hand, the FDR-controlling T-Rex method automatically chooses the appropriate sparsity level without having to tune any parameter.
 The computational cost of T-Rex is slightly higher than that of solving (13.9) for a fixed \(\lambda\) but lower than solving (13.9) for a whole range of values for \(\lambda\).